Koosjuh/TeamPurple/Attack Surface Management/Cryptography/Post-Quantum Cryptography/cryptographic_inventory_post_quantum_readiness.md

 ### 2.5 Defender for Identity — sensor-based coverage (when MDI is deployed)

-If the customer runs MDI sensors on domain controllers, the AD crypto inventory gains a second telemetry path that is **independent of DC event forwarding** — the sensor parses traffic and ETW on the DC directly.
+If the environment runs MDI sensors on domain controllers, the AD crypto inventory gains a second telemetry path that is **independent of DC event forwarding** — the sensor parses traffic and ETW on the DC directly.
 This matters precisely when the `SecurityEvent` path above turns out to be a coverage gap.
 MDI also converts the config-side PowerShell gap-fill into continuous assessment.

 **Sensor coverage first** (which DCs/servers actually report — the per-DC coverage check):